 Dry ingredients:

-- 2 tablespoons Orrington Farms Vegan Beef Flavored Powder - See Notes for a homemade version.
+- 2 tablespoons Orrington Farms Vegan Beef Flavored Powder - See Notes for a homemade blend, or use mushroom powder

 - ⅓ cup nutritional yeast